modusV/fos/README.md

 # fos
-Forecast the Global Hirradiation Index using a stacked regressor using only weather forecast data.
+Forecast the Global Horizontal Irradiance using a stacked regressor using only weather forecast data.

 ## How to use it